Python-Programming-DS/get-started-github-nvasanthakumar-gif/assignment.md

 **Due: Friday, Sep 26, 2025 @ 11:59 PM**

-About the author--XXX XXX
+About the author -- Nitishwar Vasantha Kumar

-1. My preferred name is XXX XXX and my pronouns are [she/her].
+1. My preferred name is Nitishwar Vasantha Kumar and my pronouns are he/him.
-2. I am a [master] majoring in XXX in the Department of [XXX].
+2. I am a master’s student majoring in Applied Data Science in the Department of Computer Science.
-3. I have [which level] programming in general.
+3. I have intermediate programming experience in general.
-4. I have [which level] python programming experience.
+4. I have intermediate Python programming experience.
-5. I have [which level] experience with using version control software.
+5. I have beginner experience with using version control software.
-6. I have [which level] experience with git.
+6. I have beginner experience with git.
-7. I have [which level] experience with probability and statistics.
+7. I have intermediate experience with probability and statistics.
-8. I have [which level] experience with linear algebra.
+8. I have intermediate experience with linear algebra.
-9. I have [which level] experience with machine learning.
+9. I have Intermediate experience with machine learning.
-10. My github username is [XXX].
+10. My GitHub username is nvasanthakumar-gif.
-11. I want to learn the following in this class: [XXX].
+11. I want to learn the following in this class:
+    - How to use Git and GitHub effectively
+    - How to collaborate on coding projects
+    - How to improve my coding and data science workflow